Creative Alternatives to Paving over your Lawn

 Depending on what flower lawn mix you sow, you may still need just one or two mows on a high setting in spring, but from then on you can leave the sward completely alone through the main summer period, sit back and enjoy the flowers before mowing again once or twice in autumn.

-Below is a list some of the best known low growing flower-lawn options to go for as an alternative to a bland green turf lawn, but many other wild flowers will adapt to low growing and flowering height with regular mowing.
+Below is a list some of the best known low growing flower-lawn options to go for sorted by colours, but many other wild flowers will adapt to low growing and flowering height with an early mowing regime.
 You could even plant in some spring bulbs for extra colour.

 Blue / White / Pink Flowers for Alternative Low Flowering Lawns